Simple and Easy Homemade Almond Milk in 5 Steps(No Cheesecloth Needed)

 • 3 to 4 cups filtered water

-You’ll also need a mixer grinder or blender and a sieve, muslin cloth, or even a cotton dupatta to strain.
+You’ll also need a mixer grinder or blender and a sieve, muslin cloth, or even a cotton dupatta to strain the milk.

 Step-by-Step Easy Homemade Almond Milk